victormayala/cs/src/SHOPIFY_APP_REQUIREMENTS.md

 1.  **Create a New App**: In your Shopify Partner Dashboard, create a new "Public App" or "Custom App".
 2.  **Authentication**:
     *   The app must use OAuth 2.0 to get API credentials from merchants.
-This allows Customizer Studio to fetch product data on their behalf.
     *   **App URL**: `https://<your-app-domain>/`
     *   **Allowed redirection URL(s)**: `https://<your-app-domain>/api/shopify/callback`
-3.  **API Scopes**: Request the following minimum access scopes.
+3.  **API Scopes**: Request the following access scopes.
-    *   `read_products`: To get product details (like the main image) for the customizer.
+    *   `read_products`: To get product details for the customizer.
-    *   You may require more scopes in the future (e.g., `write_products` if you want to manage metafields).
+    *   `read_themes`, `write_themes`: **Required for automated installation.** These scopes allow the app to programmatically add the Customizer Studio app block to the merchant's theme, providing a seamless onboarding experience.
 4.  **API Credentials**: Note the **Client ID (API key)** and **Client secret**.
 These will be used as environment variables in your Customizer Studio deployment (`SHOPIFY_API_KEY`, `SHOPIFY_API_SECRET_KEY`).

 ---

 ## 4. Theme App Extension: The Integration Bridge

 This is the most critical part of the integration.
-This block will be added to product templates via the Shopify Theme Editor.
+For the best user experience, the app block should be added to product templates **automatically** by your app upon installation.

-### User Flow (Merchant & Customer)
+### 4.1.
+Automated Theme Injection (Recommended)

+To provide a seamless setup for merchants, your app should automatically inject the Customizer App Block into their active theme after they've installed the app and provided their `configUserId`.
+This process uses the Shopify Admin API.

+**User Flow:**
+1. The merchant installs your Shopify App.
+2. In the app's onboarding or settings page, they are prompted to enter their `configUserId` from Customizer Studio.
+3. Upon saving, your app's backend performs a one-time setup: it identifies the main published theme and injects the Customizer app block into the product template.
+4. The merchant receives a confirmation that the customizer is now active on their product pages.

+**Technical Implementation (Backend Logic):**

+This logic should run after the app has the `configUserId` and the shop's OAuth access token.

+1.  **Get the Main Theme:**
+    *   Make a `GET` request to `/admin/api/2024-07/themes.json?role=main`.
+    *   This will return a list of themes; find the one where `role` is `"main"`.
+Note its `id`.

+2.  **Get the Product Template Asset:**
+    *   Most modern Shopify themes use a JSON file to structure the product page.
+The typical location is `templates/product.json`.
+    *   Make a `GET` request to `/admin/api/2024-07/themes/{theme_id}/assets.json?asset[key]=templates/product.json`.
+    *   Parse the `value` of the returned asset, which will be a JSON string.

+3.  **Modify the Template JSON:**
+    *   The parsed JSON will have a `"sections"` object with a `"main"` key, which in turn has a `"block_order"` array.
+    *   Generate a unique ID for your app block (e.g., `customizer_studio_block_<random_string>`).
+    *   Add your new block ID to the `block_order` array (e.g., a good place is right before the `recommendations` block or at the end of the `main` section).
+    *   Add a new key to the `"blocks"` object with your unique ID.
+This block will be of `type: "apps"`.
+It must also reference the `block_id` of your Theme App Extension file.

+    **Example `product.json` modification:**
+    ```json
+    // Inside the "main" section of product.json
+    "block_order": [
+      "vendor",
+      "title",
+      "price",
+      "customizer_studio_block_12345", // <-- Your new block ID added here
+      "buy_buttons",
+      // ... other blocks
+    ],
+    "blocks": {
+      // ... other blocks
+      "customizer_studio_block_12345": { // <-- Your new block definition
+        "type": "apps",
+        "settings": {
+          "block_id": "YOUR_THEME_APP_EXTENSION_BLOCK_ID" // The ID from your extension's files
+        }
+      }
+    }
+    ```
+    *The `config_user_id` is passed via the Liquid file itself, reading from `block.settings`, so it doesn't need to be hardcoded in the JSON template if you follow the Liquid example below.*

+4.  **Save the Modified Asset:**
+    *   Make a `PUT` request to `/admin/api/2024-07/themes/{theme_id}/assets.json`.
+    *   The body of the request should contain the asset key and the updated, stringified JSON value.
+    *   Payload: `{ "asset": { "key": "templates/product.json", "value": "..." } }`

+5.  **Handle Fallbacks:** If `templates/product.json` does not exist (indicating an older "vintage" theme), you should gracefully fail the automated injection and guide the merchant to the manual installation process described below.

+### 4.2.
+Manual Installation (Fallback)

+If automated injection fails or for older themes, the merchant can add the block manually.

-- **Merchant**: Adds the "Customizer" block to their product page template, enters their unique `configUserId` into the block's settings, and saves the theme.
+- **Merchant Flow**: Adds the "Customizer" app block to their product page template in the Theme Editor, enters their unique `configUserId` into the block's settings, and saves the theme.
-- **Customer**: Sees a "Customize Product" button.
-Clicking it opens a full-screen modal containing the Customizer Studio iframe.
-After creating their design, they click "Add to Cart" *inside the iframe*.
-The iframe sends the design data back to the product page, the modal closes, and the data is silently attached to the main product form.

-### App Block Settings (The Merchant's Configuration)
+### 4.3.
+App Block Settings (The Merchant's Configuration)

-The app block must have one crucial setting:
+The app block must have one crucial setting within the Theme App Extension's schema:

 *   **Customizer Studio User ID (`config_user_id`)**: A text field where the merchant pastes their unique User ID from their Customizer Studio profile.
-This is the `configUserId` discussed in the Core Concepts section.

-### Frontend Logic (Liquid & JavaScript - The Technical Implementation)
+### 4.4.
+Frontend Logic (Liquid & JavaScript - The Technical Implementation)

 The app block will contain Liquid to render HTML and JavaScript to handle all the logic.